vssssssssss/thinkster-django-angular-tutorial/chapter08.md

     $scope.closeThisDialog();

 This is a method provided by `ngDialog`.
 All it does is close the model we have open.
 It's also worth nothing that `closeThisDialog()` is not stored on the ViewModel, so we must call `$scope.closeThisDialog()` instead of `vm.closeThisDialog()`.

+## Checkpoint
+Visit `http://localhost:8000/` and click the + button in the bottom-right corner.
+Fill out this form to create a new post.
+You will know everything worked because the new post will be displayed at the top of the page.

+{x: checkpoint_new_post}
+Create a new `Post` object via the interface you've just created